 Our dogs feel pain as much as humans do.
-Certain dogs express that they are in pain but most dogs try to hiding their pain as a result of natural survival mechanism.
+Certain dogs express that they are in pain but most dogs try to hide their pain as a result of natural survival mechanism.
 Even so, we can identify if a dog is in pain by carefully looking out for certain signs and indicators.
 The sooner we identify, the better we can avoid major problems.

 The Top Five Signs That Indicate Your Dog Is In Pain: